-La Quinta Employment Law Attorneys for Employees
+La Quinta Employment Lawyer For Employees

 If you work in California, you are entitled to legal protections established by both California state law and the federal law of the United States.
 California has some of the strictest laws in place to protect workers’ rights.
 Often, an employee who suffers mistreatment at the hands of his or her employer can feel as though they are fighting an uphill battle and putting themselves at risk by challenging the business for which they work.
 After all, your employer signs your paycheck, and you need your income to support yourself and your family.
-If you believe your employer is violating your rights, contact a La Quinta employment law attorney to learn more about your legal options and how the law works to protect people like you.
+If you believe your employer is violating your rights, contact a La Quinta employment lawyer to learn more about your legal options and how the law works to protect people like you.
 The Law Office of Karen J. Sloat has decades of experience representing workers in California who suffered mistreatment at the hands of their employers.
 Call us today at 760-779-1313 to learn how we can help you.

 Wage and Hour Disputes in La Quinta, California

 Your employer may decide your wages, but only within the parameters set by law.
 You probably understand that your employer is obligated to pay you at least the minimum wage, but you might not know the exact California minimum wage that applies to your job.
 Also, unless you are an exempt employee, your employer must pay you overtime rates if you work more than 40 hours a week or over eight hours a day.
 You are also entitled to certain breaks and mealtimes and other benefits, depending on your job.
 Employers can face serious consequences for violating California’s wage and hour regulations.
 If your La Quinta employer failed to pay you properly or is forcing you to work without allowing you to take legally protected breaks, contact an attorney to discuss your legal options.